UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 2.
 The circuit to be designed have two outputs: QA to produce a single pulse, and QB to generate a pulse that last as long as the key is being pressed.

-Before attempting the design of the debouncing filter, it is better to pay attention on how the idea of sampling signals works for a simple key or push-button rec.
+Before attempting the design of the debouncing filter, it is better to pay attention on (a) how an analogue filter may work as studied in the annex, (2) how the idea of sampling signals works for a simple key or push-button rec.
 The questions to solve are: what is the best sampling frequency? why it is necessary a FSM acting as a digital filter instead of a simpler D_FF for this function of conditioning or interfacing a push-button?

 Let's infer the state diagram so that the system is able to memorise the sequence of zeros and ones that will produce the outputs QA and QB.